Conspiracy theories about the Iranian Revolution

-The Iranian Revolution of 1979, in which Shah Mohammed Reza Pahlavi was overthrown and replaced by an Islamist government led by Ruhollah Khomeini, has been the subject of conspiracy theories alleging Western involvement, in particular, that the United States and the United Kingdom secretly opposed the Shah because his White Revolution and Iran's growing independence was unfavorable to their interests in Iranian petroleum.
+The Iranian revolution of 1979, in which Shah Mohammed Reza Pahlavi was overthrown and replaced by an Islamist government led by Ruhollah Khomeini, has been the subject of conspiracy theories alleging Western involvement, in particular, that the United States and the United Kingdom secretly opposed the Shah because his White Revolution and Iran's growing independence was unfavorable to their interests in Iranian petroleum.
 In his own memoirs, Answer to History, the Shah alleges that Western forces most prominently the United Kingdom, the United States, and Big Oil conspired against him all for their own reasons while most notably, he claims due to his manipulation of oil prices.

 Khomeini rejected the charges, claiming it was the Shah who was a Western "agent" who had prevented the establishment of Islamic government in Iran until the revolution.

 Background

 The US State Department drew criticism for doing little to communicate with Tehran or discourage protest and opposition to the Shah.
-The intelligence community within the US has also been subject due to criticism particularly for reporting to President Jimmy Carter “Iran is not in a revolutionary or even a ‘pre-revolutionary’ situation.”
+The intelligence community within the US has also been subject due to criticism particularly for reporting to President Jimmy Carter "Iran is not in a revolutionary or even a 'pre-revolutionary' situation".
 President Jimmy Carter was also blamed for his lack of support for the Shah while failing to deter opposition.
 Within Iran, the revolution is widely believed to be a British plot to overthrow the Shah.
-This theory would come to be known as the 1979 Iranian Revolution Conspiracy Theory.
-The theory was supported by the Shah of Iran who believed his increasing control over oil markets and his 1973 nationalize of Iranian oil prompted international oil companies to unseat him.
+This theory would come to be known as the 1979 Iranian revolution conspiracy theory.
+The theory was supported by the Shah of Iran who believed his increasing control over oil markets and his 1973 nationalization of Iranian oil prompted international oil companies to unseat him.

-The Shah held a low opinion of the Mullahs that took control of Iran and believed they could not invoke unrest in Iran without a great deal of foreign support.
-In 1979, Big oil contracts for Iranian oil that were due to expire, however, the oil companies did not choose to resign.
+The Shah held a low opinion of the mullahs that took control of Iran and believed they could not invoke unrest in Iran without a great deal of foreign support.
+In 1979, big oil contracts for Iranian oil were due to expire, however, the oil companies did not choose to resign.
 The Shah perceived the withdrawal of oil companies as a threat to him.
 Finally, the Shah believed the British and Americans were out to remove him due to his 1973 oil price hike in order to replace him with a new non-nationalistic regime.

 International policies pursued by the Shah in order to increase national income by remarkable increases in the price of oil through his leading role in the Organization of the Oil Producing Countries (OPEC) have been stressed as a major cause for a shift of Western interests and priorities, and for a reduction of their support for him reflected in a critical position of Western politicians and media, especially of the administration of U.S. President Jimmy Carter regarding the question of human rights in Iran, and in strengthened economic ties between the United States of America and Saudi Arabia in the 1970s.